⭐ 151+ 5-Star Google Reviews

 Operating hours & load profile

-How your site uses electricity affects how much solar is used on site.
-Usage that overlaps with generation generally improves value.
+How your site uses electricity affects how much solar is used on-site.
+Usage that overlaps with generation improves value and shortens payback.
+We model your load profile to optimise system sizing.

 Roof type & site conditions